Don’t Make These Mistakes!

 2. Purchase used equipment

 Buying used ATM equipment can sound appealing but right now you need to be cautious of what you buy.
-With EMV requirements right around the corner you should invest in new equipment when starting an ATM business.
+With EMV requirements live today you should invest in new equipment when starting an ATM business.
 Pay for new equipment and you get a 2-year warranty on parts and set your business up for success.
 If you buy old equipment, you could run into many repairs and potentially lose locations due to out of service machines.

 3. Underestimating capital requirements